Rajeev Kumar (politician, former police officer)

-Rajeev Kumar IPS PPM is an Indian police officer and bureaucrat, who is serving as the Director General of West Bengal Police, since July 2024.
-Previously he served in the same post from December 2023 until was removed by Election Commission of India in March 2024.
+Rajeev Kumar (born 31 January 1966) IPS PPM is a retired Indian police officer and bureaucrat, who is currently serving as a member of the Rajya Sabha from West Bengal as a Trinamool Congress member.
+He served as the Director General of West Bengal Police, from July 2024 till January 2026.
+Previously he served in the same post from December 2023 until he was removed by the Election Commission of India in March 2024.
 Prior to his office, he also served as Additional Chief Secretary in Information and Technology Department of the Government of West Bengal from December 2019 to June 2025.

 Early life

 Birth and education

-Kumar is from Chandausi Uttar Pradesh.
+Kumar is from Chandausi, Uttar Pradesh.
 He earned a Bachelor of Engineering in Computer Science from the University of Roorkee (now IIT-Roorkee).

 Kumar is the grandson of Moradabad's Gandhi and Professor Ramsaran (Ex Member of Parliament from Moradabad) and son of Professor Anand Kumar of SM Degree College, Chandausi, Moradabad.